qkost/raiders-of-the-lost-dice/Magic Items/Vestiges of Divergence/Armor of the Valiant Soul.md

 ## Legend Lore

 You are cast into an era where the battle between celestial light and infernal darkness rages across Exandria.
 You witness a figure of vigilance and truth, Bariel, a Deva of Erathis, clad in the Armor of the Valiant Soul.
 Her wings, uninhibited due to the flexible construction of the armor, cut through the air; a streak of divine light against the shadow.
-Through the armor she commands powers to heal with a cleansing light and pierce through deception.
+Through the armor she commands powers to heal with a cleansing light and to pierce through deception.

-Suddenly, the sky darkens, and from the depths of the void emerges a dragon of such immense power that its very presence weaves shadows into the air Karketh, The Sable Despoiler.
-The air trembles with the clash of holy light against darkened silver scales as Bariel, fearless and resolute, confronts this harbinger of doom.
-Embolded by her aura, allies rally by her side, their courage resolute.
+Suddenly, the sky darkens, and from that void emerges a dragon of such immense power that its very presence weaves shadows into the air.
+The air trembles with the clash of holy light against darkened silver scales as Bariel confronts this harbinger of doom.
+Embolded by the armor's aura, allies rally by her side, their courage resolute.

-In a final, desperate gambit, Bariel lunges at the heart of darkness, only to be swathed in shadow.
-The vision fades on her fall, and the armor, a beacon of hope, is lost to the dragon's hoard.
+In a final, desperate gambit, Bariel lunges at the heart of darkness, only to be swallowed in shadow.
+The vision fades on her fall, and the armor, a beacon of hope, is lost and taken the dragon's hoard.

 The scene shifts, bringing you to Strathfell, once a vibrant forest, now a petrified echo of its former self located on the shores of the Miscath Strand.
-Verdant life has succumbed to Karketh's blight, transforming it into a realm of grayscale shadows and twisted, petrified trees.
-Amongst this desolation, shadowy creatures roam, where the last of the inhabitants desperately resist the encroaching darkness of the Shadowfell.
+Verdant life has succumbed to blight of Karketh, The Sable Despoiler, transforming it into a realm of grayscale shadows and twisted, petrified trees.
+Amongst this desolation, shadowy creatures roam, and the last of the natural inhabitants desperately resist the encroaching darkness of the Shadowfell.

 Deeper still, you are drawn to a lair where light fears to tread, a corrupted tower turned into a spire of despair by Karketh's will.
 Within its heart, amidst a trove of treasures dimmed by the dragon's shadow, the Armor of the Valiant Soul lies in wait.
 Its divine essence muted but undiminished, a silent call to those who would dare to reclaim its power and restore the balance of light.